 6. The Elephant House

-Want to check out the spot where the world’s favorite boy wizard, Harry Potter, was born?
-Head to The Elephant House, a whimsical café located a short distance from the National Museum.
+The Elephant House is a whimsical café located a short distance from the National Museum.
 This is the place where J.K.
-Rowling, then a struggling single mom, began to write the Harry Potter series that has captivated people around the globe.
+Rowling, then a struggling single mom, worked on the Harry Potter series that has captivated people around the globe.
 Go there for breakfast, stay for the gorgeous views, and be sure to check out the author’s notes that now hang framed on the walls.

 7. Scottish Storytelling Centre